 Typical insurance policies written or assumed by Standard Casualty have a maximum coverage of \$300,000 per claim, of which Standard Casualty cedes \$175,000 of the risk of loss per reinsurance.
-Therefore, Standard Casualty maintains risk of loss limited to \$125,000 per claim on typical policies.
-After this limit, amounts are recoverable by Standard Casualty through reinsurance for catastrophic losses in excess of \$1.5 million per occurrence, up to a maximum of \$43.5 million in the aggregate.
+Therefore, Standard Casualty's risk of loss is limited to \$125,000 per claim on typical policies.
+Standard Casualty also purchases reinsurance for catastrophic losses in excess of \$1.5 million per occurrence, up to a maximum of \$43.5 million in the aggregate.